11

 Awareness isn't one thing.
 It's three independent capacities — and each one behaves differently depending on where the nervous system is.

-What Awareness Is Made Of
+What Is Awareness Made Of?

-Reading Emotions
+Reading Emotions (RE)

 The ability to detect and interpret emotional signals in other people — facial expressions, vocal tone, body language.
 This capacity reads the room.
 It stays sharp even when other capacities go dark.

-Emotional Resonance
+Emotional Resonance (ER)

-Self-Emotional Awareness
+Self-Emotional Awareness (SEA)

 The Dangerous Combination